magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 .. image::  http://i.imgur.com/x3jKP4z.png

-* In the **Show Login Link** field, set "Yes" to show the Login link which allows the customer signs in.
+* In the **Show Login Link** field, set "Yes" to show the Login link which allows the customer to sign in.
 Leave "No" to disable this link.
 * In the **Show Order Review Section** field, the Order Review is enabled by default, if you want to disable to review order, let select "Disabled" option.
 * In the **Discount Code Section** field, select "Enabled" to show Discount Code box on the Checkout page.
-* In the **Enable Gift Wrap** field, select "Yes" if you allow the customer to chose Gift Wrap option.
+* In the **Enable Gift Wrap** field, select "Yes" if you allow the customer to choose Gift Wrap option.
 After choosing, the change will be applied automatically to the order.
 * If you allow showing Gift Wrap option, two following fields will be shown:

- * **Calculate Method** field, select **Per Order** or **Per Item** to calculate gift wrap fee based on the items or order.
+ * **Calculate Method** field, select **Per Order** or **Per Item** to calculate the gift wrap fee based on the item quantity or the order total.
- * **Amount** field, enter the amount of gift wrap fee.
+ * **Amount** field, enter the gift wrap fee.

-* In the **Show Order Comment** field, select "Yes" to show the Order Comment box that allows the customer to enter their comment in the order.
+* In the **Show Order Comment** field, select "Yes" to show the Order Comment box that allows the customer to enter their comment on the order.
-* In the **Enable Gift Message** field, select "Yes" to show the Gift Message box that allows the customer to enter their gift message to send friends
+* In the **Enable Gift Message** field, select "Yes" to show the Gift Message box that allows the customer to enter their gift message.
-* In the **Show Terms and Conditions** field, you can choose "No" to not display the *Terms and Conditions* OR choose to display it in 2 different positions: **In Payment Area** and **In Review Area**.
+* In the **Show Terms and Conditions** field, you can choose "No" to not display the *Terms and Conditions* OR select "YES" to display it in two different positions: **In Payment Area** and **In Review Area**.
 * In the **Show Newsletter Checkbox** field, select "Yes" if you want to show Sign up newsletter selection.
 * In the **Enable Social Login On Checkout Page** field, choose "Yes" to allow the customers to login to their social network account.
 You should install [Social Login by Mageplaza](http://www.mageplaza.com/magento-2-social-login-extension/).
-* In the **Enable Delivery Time** field, set "Yes" to allow the customer to note the time when they can receive the shipping items, leave **No** to disable.
+* In the **Enable Delivery Time** field, set "Yes" to allow the customer to note the time when they can receive the shipping items, leave **No** to disable this feature.

 Design Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^